Redundancy insurance

 How much statutory redundancy pay will I get?

-How much you get depends on your age, your weekly pay, and how many years you’ve been in your job (capped at 20 years).
+How much statutory redundancy pay you could get depends on your age, your weekly pay and how many years you’ve been in your job (capped at 20 years).

 If you live in Ireland, you'll need to use the GOV.IE redundancy calculator instead.